 All other Minimum Standards should be able to be met immediately.

-I have asked the PNA Observer Agency to report to me on fleet-wide compliance with the cooperation.
+I have asked the PNA Observer Agency to report to me on fleet-wide compliance with the Minimum Standards towards the end of 2023.
+Thank you and I look forward to your cooperation.
 Yours sincerely,